 If you report a harassment issue, your superiors should take it seriously and take action to resolve the problem.
 However, this does not always happen.
 Similarly, where possible, your employer should provide training to raise awareness about sexual harassment, how to identify it, and how to confront it.

 If you have experienced harassment in your place of work, you might be unsure where to turn.
-Fortunately, an attorney might be able to assist you.
+Fortunately, Sexual harassment attorney might be able to assist you.
 He or she can advise you of your rights and may be able to assist you with filing a claim against those responsible for your mistreatment.